-- The student completes and returns the permission application to Dr. Steven Hayduk, SWU Coordinator of CCCU programs. - 2.
+- 1. The student completes and returns the permission application to Dr. Steven Hayduk, SWU Coordinator of CCCU programs on or before November 30, the year prior to when the student wishes to participate in the program. - 2.
 Dr. Hayduk presents the materials to the SWU selection committee.
-The selection committee will review the permission application and may request additional information and an interview with the applicant. - 3.
-The selection committee will inform applicants of their status within 30 days following the meeting.
+The selection committee will review the permission application and may request additional information and an interview with the applicant. - The selection committee will inform applicants of their status within 30 days following the meeting.